Questions to Ask at the End of an Interview

-Plus, an interview is a two-way process and asking your own questions will help you find out more about the role and the organisation and decide if they are right for you.
+Plus, an interview is a two-way process, and asking your own questions will help you find out more about the role and the organization and decide if they are right for you.

 Following are some of the best questions to ask at the end of an interview, plus a couple you should never ask.